-In more complex federal grant applications, the funding guidelines may have very specific wording they require in the resolution.
-As always, follow your north star (the funding guidelines!) when preparing an attachment like a resolution.
+In more complex federal grant applications, the funding guidelines may require very specific wording in the resolution.
+As always, follow your North Star (the funding guidelines!).

-Timing for getting a resolution approved can be the tricky part.
+The timing for getting a resolution approved can be the tricky part.
 Most boards meet no more than once a month, which can make it challenging to get your resolution done and in their hands before the grant deadline.
-Be sure to figure out when your approving body meets and add that to your grant calendar, so you do not miss this deadline.
+Be sure to figure out when your approving body meets and add that to your grant calendar so you won’t miss this deadline.

-Let us be real—this blog post is plenty meaty.
-We have an entire blog post dedicated to helping you land compelling and vibrant letters of support.
-Check out the post!
+We have an entire blog post dedicated to helping you land compelling and vibrant letters of support—check it out!